 To ensure that mercury-containing lamps are properly managed in accordance with EPA regulations, The New School has partnered with an authorized waste contractor for recycling.
-The lamps are crushed and its components separated to end caps, clean glass, phosphor powder, and mercury.
+The lamps are crushed and then separated into end caps, clean glass, phosphor powder, and mercury.
 Recovered mercury is distilled and sold on the domestic market for reuse.

 Electronic or e-waste contains hazardous materials such as mercury, lead, and other heavy metals.
 To protect the environment, regulatory agencies including the EPA and New York State Department of Environmental Conservation (DEC) require that e-waste be recycled.
-Electronic equipment that must be recycled include computers, monitors, keyboards, mice & other pointing devices, phones, cameras, radios, televisions, etc.
+Electronic equipment that must be recycled include computers, monitors, keyboards, mice and other pointing devices, phones, cameras, radios, and televisions.

-The New School has revamped its e-waste recycling program to ensure we are following globally responsible (e.g., no exporting to developing countries) e-waste recycling standards.
-E-waste is donated for re-use to approved non-profit organizations by Academic Technology or disposed through our authorized e-Stewards certified recycler.
+The New School's e-waste recycling program is designed to follow globally responsible e-waste recycling standards (e.g., no exporting to developing countries is permitted).
+E-waste is donated for re-use to approved nonprofit organizations by Academic Technology or disposed of through our authorized e-Stewards certified recycler.
 In August 2013, The New School was recognized as the first educational institution in the Northeast to become an e-Stewards Enterprise, joining other institutions committed to responsible recycling of their e-waste.

 Hazardous (chemical) Waste

 Chemical products that are harmful to health and the environment are managed and disposed of responsibly.
 Hazardous waste is heavily regulated by the EPA.
-Hazardous waste are chemicals listed in the EPA regulations or those exhibiting these characteristics: toxicity, corrosivity, ignitability, or reactivity.
-Common examples of hazardous waste are oil-based paints, solvents (like acetone, paint thinners), oily rags, and aerosol cans.
+Hazardous wastes are chemicals listed in the EPA regulations or those exhibiting toxicity, corrosivity, ignitability, or reactivity.
+Common examples of hazardous waste are oil-based paints, solvents (like acetone and paint thinners), oily rags, and aerosol cans.
 If you need to dispose of hazardous waste, contact EHS.

 - Sink disposal posters (PDF) posted by every utility sink as a reminder of what shouldn’t go down the drain